LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Flame/Flame.md

 In combat, the flames use the following weapon profile:
 Core Trait: Lethal (see above)
 Short Range
-Targets: All Engaged/Target + All Engaged by Target
+Targets: Target + Splash or All Engaged
 Traits: Wash

 ## Idealized Concept
 Cost: -- or 1 E/APA
 Timing: Step 1/2
 The Flame feeds on the character's impulsive desire, and burns away their hesistation.
-As a passive effect, their Initiative always starts equal to their Primalist Action Rating before spending AP, instead of 0.
+As a passive effect, their Initiative always starts equal to the lowest of their Primalism ratings before spending AP, instead of 0.
 When taking Actions and not Opposed by a character with equal or greater Initiative, the character gains a Floating Bonus equal to their current Passion and may Upgrade that Action by paying 1 Effort or APA.